What should I do when I receive an NHTI ALERTS message?

 Disclaimer: CCSNH has retained a vendor (Connect-ED) to provide emergency notification services to those who request it.
 Both CCSNH and the vendor will attempt to provide accurate information and appropriate instruction in a timely manner using the contact information you have provided.
 By registering for these services, you recognize and agree that neither CCSNH nor the vendor will be held liable in the event of a failure to provide notice or in the event that inaccurate information or faulty instructions are given.
 CCSNH reserves the rights to use emergency contact information for the critical business of the college but only after other methods of contact have failed.
 CCSNH and the vendor will not share, sell or otherwise provide your information, without your permission, to any other person or entity.

-To register for NHTI Alerts or update your contact info, please login to SIS.
+To register for NHTI Alerts or update your contact info, please follow these video instructions.